dsagman/picat/readme_hakank_comments4.md

 - The notation `State@[0,[MaxHP, HP, Mana, BHP, BDamage], Shield, Poison, Recharge, Mode]` binds the variable State to all of the list after the `@` sign.
 This way it can be referenced in whole in the `Action` variable rather than having to retype all of that.
 - The notation `_` for variables in the `final` predicate mean that the variable isn't being used.
 The term of art here is *anonymous variable*.
 Which is weird to think about.
 It's still variable, but no one cares.

-hakank4: Another way of thinking of these anonymous variables is that they are simply placeholders for something we don't care about.
+hakank4x: Another way of thinking of these anonymous variables is that they are simply placeholders for something we don't care about.
-hakank4: Though I kind of like your version of stating it.
+hakank4x: Though I kind of like your version of stating it.
+DS: Updated text.

 - Like Blocks World, this code uses a construct similar to a  case statement formed through clauses separated by `;` meaning "or".
 (It's not exactly a case statement because backtracking/failure will automatically evaluate the other alternatives.
 Logic programming!
 See this [section](#control-flow-the--operator).)